EXERCISE

 (iv) Melting or fusion

-The process of change of a substance from the solid state to liquid
+The process of change of a substance from the solid state to

-state on absorption of heat at a particular temperature called its
+state on absorption of heat at a particular temperature

 melting point is known as melting or fusion.